fvarga01/aml-environmentvariables/README.md

 # aml-environmentvariables
-Demonstrates how to an pass environment variable to AML compute in a github workflow.
+Demonstrates how to an pass environment variable to Azure Machine Learning compute in a github workflow.